eatateeaten/GraphSynth/README.md

 If you are a Graph Compiler or an AI Infra person, you can get in touch with me on how to arrange this repo to be more applicable for all levels of Ops.

-I will integrate an AI agent option if I have time to help you move things even faster.
+I will integrate an AI agent option if I have time to help you move things around even faster.